shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Nested Routes

 - Use when we have shared UI where we only want to update a container instead of reloading the entire page
-- Create list of child routes in a parent route
+- Create list of child `Route` elements in a parent `Route`
-- Child route element will point to child component
+- Child `Route` element will point to child component
-- Parent route component should have an `Outlet` component where the child component will render based on the path
+- Parent `Route` component should have an `Outlet` component where the child component will render based on the path

 ```xml
 <Route path="/host" element={<HostLayout />}>